 This fine site has its own list of suggested quotes, but we highly recommend your groom go with sincerity over a randomly chosen ancient proverb.
 Even if his true feelings come off clichéd, that's better than filling his speech with the same corny quotes everyone else uses.

 Your parents deserve major thanks, whether they broke the bank for the wedding or not.
 Make sure he thanks his parents, too as well as those who traveled from afar to eat your cake and drink your beer.

 Giving thanks is one thing, but acknowledging everyone from the caterer to your photographer friend to the good lord who brought you together is the quickest way to lose an audience and get hit with the "wrap it up" music.

 Your groom will tell you he has already got it in his head, but he'll be happy he practiced when he is able to confidently deliver in the moment.
 If your partner continues to refuse to practice, remind him of all the hours he spent improving his Call of Duty ranking and ask if the biggest day of his life warrants that same dedication.

 See?
 Isn't this one easier to read?

-In the end, your groom just needs an intro (welcoming the guests), a boatload of thank yous, some humorous anecdotes, and a romantic closer.
+In the end, your groom just needs an intro welcoming the guests, a boatload of thank-yous, some humorous anecdotes, and a romantic closer.
 That's it.
 No need to reinvent the wheel.

-On second thought, sincerity is better than Mad Libs.
+While this isn't half bad, sincerity is better than Mad Libs.
 When in doubt, help him write something good, then clam up and raise your glass to his awesome toast.
 Your work is finally done.